isabella232/swift-style-guide-1/README.markdown

 Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*

-Files should not include attribution headers.
+Files should not include the default Xcode attribution header:

 **Not Preferred:**
 ```swift